Timmoth/AsyncMonolith/README.md

 I'd reccomend watching this [video](https://www.youtube.com/watch?v=DOaDpHh1FsQ) by Derik Comartin before deciding to use Async Monolith.

 Efcore does not natively support row level locking, this makes it possible for two instances of your app to compete over the next available message to be processed, potentially wasting cycles.
-Using DbType.PostgreSql or DbType.MySql will allow AsyncMonolith to lock rows ensuring they are only processed once.
+Using DbType.PostgreSql or DbType.MySql will allow AsyncMonolith to lock rows ensuring they are only retrieved and processed once.

 # Dev log

-Make sure to check this table before updating the nuget package in your solution, you may be required to add an ef migration.
+Make sure to check this table before updating the nuget package in your solution, you may be required to add an `dotnet ef migration`.
 | Version      | Description | Requires Migration |
 | ----------- | ----------- |----------- |
 | 1.0.4      | Added poisoned message table   | Yes |